Akka Mahadevi: Works

 Akka Mahadevi's works, like many other Bhakti movement poets, can be traced through the use of her ankita, or the signature name by which she addressed the figure of her devotion.
 In Akka Mahadevi's case, she uses the name Chennamallikarjuna to refer to the god Shiva.
 The name Chennamallikarjuna can be variously translated, but the most well-known translation is by the scholar and linguist A.K.
 Ramanujan, who interprets it as 'Lord, white as jasmine'.
-A more literal translationn would be 'Mallika's beautiful Arjuna', according to Tharu and Lalita.
+A more literal translation would be 'Mallika's beautiful Arjuna', according to Tharu and Lalita.

 Based on the use of her ankita, about 350 lyric poems or vachanas are attributed to Akka Mahadevi.
 Her works frequently use the metaphor of an illicit, or adulterous love to describe her devotion to Chennamallikarjuna (Shiva).
 The lyrics show Akka Mahadevi actively seeking a relationship with Chennamallikarjuna (Shiva), and touches on themes of abandonment, carnal love and separation.

 The direct and frank lyrics that Akka Mahadevi wrote have been described as embodying a "radical illegitimacy" that re-examines the role of women as actors with volition and will, behaving in opposition to established social institutions and mores.
 At times she uses strong sexual imagery to represent the union between the devotee and the object of devotion.
 Her works challenge common understandings of sexual identity; for instance, in one vachana she suggests that creation, or the power of the god Shiva, is masculine, while all of creation, including men, represent the feminine: "I saw the haughty master, Mallikarjuna/for whom men, all men, are but women, wives".
 In some vachanas, she describes herself as both feminine and masculine.